Zeriuno/regexone/lessons.md

 skip No file found.

 \d file[s]* found? - a number, 'file' and the s optional, then 'found?'
+\d files? found\?  - better version of the above
 \d         - a digit
 \d+        - a digit or more
 ^\d+\D+\?$ - start with one or more digit, then one or more non-digits, and a question mark at the end